Bandwidth-Aware Adaptive Token Communication for Collaborative Occupancy Prediction

 1. Information-Aware Representation

-Instead of treating features as raw tensors, the system models representations as information carriers with varying importance.
+Instead of treating features as raw tensors, the system models tokens as information carriers with varying task utility.

 2. Selective Information Transmission